syncfusion-content/windowsforms-docs/WindowsForms/ColorPickerUIAdv/Runtime-Selection.md

-> Note: Height of this Automatic button can be specified in ColorPickerUIAdv.ButtonHeight property.
+N>  Height of this Automatic button can be specified in ColorPickerUIAdv.ButtonHeight property.
 Default value is 23.